Skip to content

 aico ollama generate eve --force

-For more details, see Modelfiles README.
+For more details, see the Modelfiles README in the repository at config/modelfiles/README.md.

 Directory Structure